-The Capital Art Apartments development in Warsaw is a significant development in the Wola district of Warsaw close to the city centre.
-It is a three stage development which will release 739 apartments in the city with parking and amenities, including retail facilities.
+The Capital Art Apartments project in Warsaw is another development in the Wola district of Warsaw close to the city centre.
+It is a three stage development which will release 708 apartments in the city with parking and amenities, including retail facilities.

-With both stage 1 and 2 completed, the Company has, to date, sold all of the 219 apartments in stage 1, with a further 272 out of 300 apartments in stage 2 having been sold.
-The third stage is currently in an advanced planning phase.
-Total handover of apartments in the 2011 reached 76 with €1.0 million gross profit recognised in the accounts.
+With both the first and the second stage completed, the Company has, to date, sold all of the 219 apartments in the first stage, with a further 288 out of 300 apartments in the second stage having been sold.
+Construction of the third stage, comprising 189 apartments, commenced in the fourth quarter of 2012 and as of 31 December 2012 the Company has pre-sold 42 apartments.